gammapy/PyGamma15/tutorials/d3po/README.md

 Detailed instruction how to install [NIFTy](http://wwwmpa.mpa-garching.mpg.de/ift/nifty/install.html#download-label) and [D3PO](http://wwwmpa.mpa-garching.mpg.de/ift/d3po/install.html#download-label)

-First you should install all dependicies ([NUMPy](http://www.numpy.org), [SciPy](http://www.scipy.org), [matplotlib](http://matplotlib.org), [multiprocessing](https://docs.python.org/2/library/multiprocessing.html), [GFFT](https://github.com/mrbell/gfft), [healpy](https://github.com/healpy/healpy), [libsharpwrapper](https://github.com/mselig/libsharp-wrapper)) needed for NIFTy, followed by the NIFTy installtion itself.
+First you should install all dependicies ([NUMPy](http://www.numpy.org), [SciPy](http://www.scipy.org), [matplotlib](http://matplotlib.org),and the optional ones: [GFFT](https://github.com/mrbell/gfft), [healpy](https://github.com/healpy/healpy), [libsharpwrapper](https://github.com/mselig/libsharp-wrapper)) needed for NIFTy, followed by the NIFTy installtion itself.
 Last one may install D3PO as it deppends on NIFTy.

-Please note that NIFTy as well as D3PO only work with Python 2.7
+Please note that NIFTy as well as D3PO only work with Python 2.7.

+In case the installtion does not work, please get in contact with me dpumpe@mpa-garching.mpg.de.

 ## Agenda